-SPECH 2 Oral Interpretation of Literature 3 units
+SPECH 2 Oral Interpretation of Literature 3 units 54 lecture hours

-54 lecture hours Prerequisite: ENGL 51 Transferable to CSU/UC C-ID COMM 170
+Prerequisite: ENGL 51 Transferable to CSU/UC C-ID COMM 170 Introduction to the an

 Introduction to the analysis and interpretation of literature for oral reading.
 The course encourages a deeper, richer experience of prose, poetry, and drama and enables the student to share the love of literature in the oral tradition.